saianirudh1/calculator-app/README.md

 # calculator-app
-Hey Apple!
-Make a calculator app for the iPad.
-It barely took me an hour
+This is a calculator app for the Android OS.